Win Thanksgiving With This Homemade Pumpkin Pie Recipe

-There's no shame in phoning it in with a store-bought pie, but this year, try your hand at making it with one of the easiest recipes on Earth.
+There’s no shame in store-bought pie, but, this year, try your hand at this easy recipe.

-It is safe to assume that you have, at some point in life, purchased a store-bought pumpkin pie, in all its gooey, occasionally dewy-from-precipitating-in-plastic, glory.
-I know you.
-You’re like me: you took that pre-baked seasonal sludge out of its container and paraded it on some charming ceramic dish of your own to pass as semi-home-made.
-(Here’s looking at you, Sandra Lee.)
+It is safe to assume that you have, at some point in life, purchased a store-bought pumpkin pie, in all its gooey, occasionally dewy-from-precipitating-in-plastic glory.
+If you're anything like me, you took that pre-baked seasonal sludge out of its container and paraded it on some charming ceramic dish of your own to pass as semi-homemade.
+There's no shame here.
+As an advocate of the "work smarter not harder" mentality, the grocery store pumpkin pies serve their purpose.

-The custardy crevice that’s slightly discolored in the center that pulls and cracks from the middle, with those perfect factory crimped edges tells us what we already know.
-You phoned it in.
-There’s no shame here, I have an intimate knowledge of those spiced autumnal flavors.
-And, as an advocate of the ‘work smarter not harder’ mentality, the grocery store pumpkin discs serve their purpose with dignity and rarely disappoint.
-That said, I needed a break from the 24-hour news cycle during past election week, so here we are, scratch baking one instead, trying to outdo the Costco classic.
-Callista Mei, host of her own baking show and brand of the same name, Six Sweet Under and head baker at Magnolia Bakery in Los Angeles, shares her recipe.
-I’m here to tell you that damn: this might be one of the easiest baking recipes to execute, so you can stop telling fat pie lies on Thanksgiving and put a little heart into your potluck this year.
+That said, there's something very rewarding about a homemade pumpkin pie.
+And so, I asked Callista Mei, host of her own baking show and brand of the same name, Six Sweet Under and head baker at Magnolia Bakery in Los Angeles, if she might share her recipe.
+It does not disappoint.
+I’m here to tell you that this might be one of the easiest baking recipes to execute, so you can stop telling pie lies on Thanksgiving and put a little heart into your dessert this year.

-This pie is a fun diversion from the pre-made ones primarily for its graham cracker crust.
-Typically the store bought pies are a dough crust - you know this.
-Here at home, we can smash the grahams into dusty smithereens.
-I found this part to be a good time, and I wish that for you too, as you continue on in your live-streamed quarantine journey to become the next Food Network star.
+What makes this pie stand out is its graham cracker crust.
 The recipe calls for a food processor but you can just as well blitz the crackers with a rolling pin and a heavy hand.
-With two ingredients and a 15 minute bake time, it’s already very loveable.
+With two ingredients and a 15-minute bake time, it’s already very quick and easy to love.

 Pumpkin Pie with Cinnamon Graham Crust & Brandy Chantilly Cream